 Break ups.
 They’re never pretty, they’re always kinda shitty, but songs would be barren and bland without them.
 Heartbreak is the foundation on which 98% of great music is built.
 We wouldn’t have the seething, clenched-jaw rage of “The Ruiner” by Nine Inch Nails, or the end-of-it-all ache of Blur’s “No Distance Left To Run,” or the bitter clarity that comes with really pulling apart from someone (Fleetwood Mac's “Dreams”), if we didn't have all those relationship wranglings siphoned into song.
 Of course for every “I’m Afraid The Masquerade Is Over,” there’s 500 cliché-addled tunes about getting screwed over, or duped, or dumped, and getting over it.

 Since then BANKS has released two more tracks—“Fall Over” and the sulkily soulful “Warm Water,” with Totally Enormous Extinct Dinosaurs—both backed by intimate, black and white videos.
-Noisey called her up just before she jetted off to London to talk bad break ups, music as therapy and shooting videos in your underwear.
+Noisey called her up, just before she jetted off to London for the month of July, to talk bad break ups, music as therapy and shooting videos in your underwear.
 (And P.S.
 You should check out her collaboration with Lil Silva.
 So good.)

 Let’s talk about “Before I Ever Met You.”
 Where did that come from?

 When my first serious relationship broke up, it was hard.
 It came from feeling so confused, from loving someone, but hating someone and needing someone, and knowing they’re still bad for you and knowing you’re bad for them too.Were you surprised by the online response?